 PyAvrOCD

-PyAvrOCD is a GDB server for 8-bit AVR MCUs (currently only classic debugWIRE and JTAG ATtinys and ATmegas).
+PyAvrOCD is a Python GDB server for 8-bit AVR MCUs (currently only classic debugWIRE and JTAG ATtinys and ATmegas).
 It can communicate with Microchip debuggers such as Atmel-ICE and MPLAB Snap, and provides a pass-through service for the Uno-based debugger dw-link.
 For Microchip debuggers, PyAvrOCD uses the infrastructure provided by pymcuprog and pyedgblib.

 Why another open-source GDB server for AVR MCUs (others are AVaRICE and Bloom)?
-The main intention is to provide a platform-agnostic AVR GDB server.
+The main intention is to provide a cross-platform AVR GDB server.
 In other words, it is the missing AVR debugging solution for PlatformIO and the Arduino IDE 2.

 After installing the package, the following steps are necessary for successful debugging: